 2. US Space Rocket Center

 This is a place that takes you on a trip beyond the horizons of the earth.
-The second largest technology centre and research park, USSRC is also home to a one of its kind spaceflight museum, Robotics Camp, Aviation Challenge Camp as well as Space camp.
-A number of events, movies, exhibition and activities are hosted for children as well as adults that is rare to be found in any other place.
+The second largest technology center and research park, USSRC is also home to one of its kind spaceflight museum, Robotics Camp, Aviation Challenge Camp as well as Space camp.
+A number of events, movies, exhibition, and activities are hosted for children as well as adults that is rare to be found in any other place.
 It opens up the window for an enigmatic world of science, technology and astronomy keeps you enthralled at every step of the way.
 It is one of the best places to visit in Alabama and a major crowd puller.

 Timing: 9 AM – 5 PM

 One of the most beautiful places to visit in Alabama, Gulf Shores packs quite a punch for the tourists.
 Apart from the scenic beauty of the powdery beach and sprawling turquoise water, the back bays and river, Gulf Shores is complete with historical sites, wildlife areas, golf courses and enthralling activities such as charter fishing and water sports.
 The local cuisine offering delicacies made out of fresh seafood adds the much-needed spice to make the trip all the more delightful.
 Complete with beautiful landscapes and a number of activities, this place has something for everyone.